.1601 General Requirements for Program Approval

-(1) If advance approval is requested by a sponsor, the application and supporting documentation, including one substantially complete set of the written materials to be distributed at the course or program, shall be submitted at least 50 days prior to the date on which the course or program is scheduled.
+(1) If advance approval is requested by a sponsor, the application and supporting documentation, including one substantially complete set of the written materials to be distributed at the program, shall be submitted at least 50 days prior to the date on which the program is scheduled.
 If advance approval is requested by an active member, the application need not include a complete set of written materials.

 (3) The application shall be submitted on a form furnished by the board.

 (4) The application shall contain all information requested on the form.

 (5) The application shall be accompanied by a program outline or brochure that describes the content, identifies the teachers, lists the time devoted to each topic, and shows each date and location at which the program will be offered.

 (6) The application shall include a detailed calculation of the total CLE hours and hours of professional responsibility.

 (b) Program Quality and Materials.
 The application and materials provided shall reflect that the program to be offered meets the requirements of Rule .1519 of this subchapter.
 Sponsors, including registered sponsors, and active members seeking credit for an approved program shall furnish, upon request of the board, a copy of all materials presented and distributed at a CLE program.
 Written materials consisting merely of an outline without citation or explanatory notations generally will not be sufficient for approval.
 Any sponsor, including a registered sponsor, that expects to conduct a CLE program for which suitable written materials will not be made available to all attendees may obtain approval for that program only by application to the board at least 50 days in advance of the program showing why written materials are not suitable or readily available for such a program.

 (c) Facilities.
 Sponsors must provide a facility conductive to learning with sufficient space for taking notes.